Notify me

 Fine art is works with a primary focus on aesthetics and concept or story.

-It can be seen as a stronger focus on the factors which distinguish art from design and craft and design, so it is used as a means to communicate, evoke emotions and present challenging perspectives, includes non-utilitarian pleasure and a significant degree of special focus.
+It can be seen as a stronger focus on the factors which distinguish art from design and craft, so it is used as a means to communicate, evoke emotions and present challenging perspectives, includes non-utilitarian pleasure and a significant degree of special focus.

 classical style statue